-- 1. Out of Uniform

-- 2. Running in hall

-- 3. Littering campus or buildings

-- 4. Chewing gum; eating or drinking in class

-- 5. Excessive talking, disrupting class or Chapel

-- 6. Failure to bring materials to class -lpad, paper, pen, etc.

-- 7. Tardy to class

-- 8. Horseplay

-- 9. Any other offense which the administration of the school may deem sufficiently detrimental or offensive such that it would reasonably fall in this section of misconduct.
+- 1. Running in hall - 2.
+Littering campus or buildings - 3.
+Chewing gum; eating or drinking in class - 4.
+Excessive talking, disrupting class or Chapel - 5.
+Failure to bring materials to class -lpad, paper, pen, etc. - 6.
+Tardy to class - 7.
+Horseplay - 8.
+Any other offense which the administration of the school may deem sufficiently detrimental or offensive such that it would reasonably fall in this section of misconduct.